dutsii/labgrid/doc/configuration.rst

 - shell

-to transition to the shell state:
+To transition to the shell state:

 ::